Stock Photograph Debate of the Day: Nature Enthusiast or Suicidal Hiker?

 9. Break apart your favorite and least favorite movies.
 Pin down exactly what you love in your favorite movies…. and figure out what isn’t working in those movies that you hate.
 Then, try and apply what you’ve learned to your work!

 10. You must live life to write about life.
-There’s this technique called “daily recall” that we’re integrating into the Page 85 screenwriting software.
-Basically, the concept is this: every day, you sit down and write about the places you’ve been, the people you’ve met, or something you noticed that day.
+Every day, sit down and write about the places you’ve been, the people you’ve met, or something you noticed that day.
 Recalling details and events such as these can help enhance your creativity, and if you store all these in a database, you can easily search through them and use these interesting details in your life to enrich your stories.

 12. Take advantage of…